Guesty's platform API allows you to query the Guesty's API according to your token permissions.

 - The user access the Guesty integration marketplace: Account -> Integration -> Marketplace

 - A unique token is generated for the user and the chosen service.

 - At this point it's the integrator responsibility to get the token from the user.

 - The integrator uses the token in all API requests.

 - As long as the token is valid (the user didn't disconnect from the service or created a new token) - Guesty will respond to API requests with the requested data.

-Guesty provides each integrator with a specific permissions type.
+Guesty provides each integrator with a specific permission type.
 Each permission type defines which requests the integrator will be able to use in the Guesty API.

 The permission type is provided to the integrator during the initial setup phase.